 Rafat Ali Al-Akhali

-Rafat has previously served as Minister of Youth and Sports in the Government of Yemen, and prior to that was leading the Policy Reforms team at the Executive Bureau for Acceleration of Aid Absorption and Support for Policy Reforms.
-In that position, Rafat led the planning and implementation of key reforms in Yemen including fuel subsidies, power sector, and civil service reforms.
+Rafat previously served as Minister of Youth and Sports in the Government of Yemen, and prior to that was leading the policy reforms team at the Executive Bureau for Acceleration of Aid Absorption and Support for Policy Reforms.
+In this position, Rafat led the planning and implementation of key reforms in Yemen including fuel subsidies, power sector, and civil service reforms.
 He also led business environment reforms and government efforts in private sector development.

-Prior to joining the Yemeni government, Rafat worked as a Senior Consultant and Analyst for organizations such as PricewaterhouseCoopers and IBM in Canada.
-He has also worked in the field of development with a number of international development agencies in Yemen, and was a member of the Accessions Division at the World Trade Organization (WTO) in Geneva where he participated in the accession process of several countries including Yemen.
+Prior to joining the Yemeni government, Rafat worked as a senior consultant and analyst for organisations such as PricewaterhouseCoopers and IBM in Canada.
+He has also worked in the field of development with a number of international development agencies in Yemen, and was a member of the accessions division at the World Trade Organization (WTO) in Geneva, where he participated in the accession process of several countries, including Yemen.

-Rafat earned his second Master degree in Public Policy (MPP) at the Blavatnik School of Government, University of Oxford, UK.
-His first Master degree was in Business Administration (MBA) from Ecole des Hautes Etudes Commerciales (HEC) Montréal, Canada.
+Rafat earned his second master's degree in public policy (MPP) at the Blavatnik School of Government.
+His first master's degree was in business administration (MBA) from Ecole des Hautes Etudes Commerciales, Montréal, Canada.